rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

   conditions:
 ```

-NOTE: Check that dns operator have the default spec as {}.
+NOTE: Check that the dns operator has the default spec as {}.

 As we noticed, the DNS Management is handled by the DNS Operator that implements CoreDNS and the Node Resolver.
 On the other hand, the DNS Operator is handled by the ClusterVersionOperator, as we will check a bit later.